ingridscience

 Continue the experiment with the plants that are growing OK (should be the seeds in the darkness either on the wet paper towels or in soil), to find out what the plants need once they have germinated.

-Results should show that plants need light when the leaves appear.
+Results should show that plants need light after the leaves appear.
 With no light, the leaves are present but pale green.

 Attached documents